NextStepGuru/BotFly/readme.txt

 How to install:
  - Clone repo to local disk.
- - Download ColdBox 3.5 Dev Branch and install within BotFly's directory
  - Install Railo 3.3.2 and point to directory
- - Setup Datasource called BotFly.
+ - Setup Datasource called BotFly or rename BotFly to any datasource you want
  - Edit /config/Coldbox.cfc and replace any {x} with the correct values

 Unmodified OpenSource Projects Included